Venkat-Rajgopal/venkat-rajgopal.github.io/_posts/2018-09-15-dealing-with-unbalanced-data-in-r.md

 ---
-layout: single
-author_profile: true
 title: "Dealing with an unbalanced dataset"
+mathjax: true
 excerpt: "Sampling techniques to overcome the problem of an unbalanced dataset during classification"
 date: 2018-09-15
+categories:
+  - blog
+tags:
-tags: [r, unbalanced-data]
+  - [r, unbalanced-data]
 comments: true
 ---